-This article provides an overview of Amazon.com, Inc., offering a fundamental analysis of Amazon’s (AMZN) financial performance and a technical analysis of Amazon.com shares, forming the basis for the AMZN stock forecast for 2026.
-It also examines the company’s business model, evaluates the risks of investing in Amazon.com, and presents expert forecasts for Amazon shares.
+This article reviews Amazon.com, Inc., provides a fundamental analysis of Amazon’s (AMZN) earnings report, and presents a technical analysis of Amazon.com shares, forming the basis for the AMZN price forecast for 2026.
+It also examines the company’s business model, assesses the risks of investing in Amazon.com, and outlines expert forecasts for Amazon’s shares.

 Amazon.com, Inc. is one of the world’s largest technology companies.
 It was established by Jeffrey Bezos in 1994 in Seattle, US.
 Initially, the company specialised in selling books online but has since evolved into a multi-industry platform.
 Today, Amazon is engaged in e-commerce, provides cloud computing services through Amazon Web Services (AWS), manufactures electronics (such as Kindle and Echo), and develops media services, including streaming and content production.